 I didn’t die,

-just almost, in fact, I survived this adventure and wanted to share this guide to you, my fellow lazy girl!
+just almost, in fact, I survived this adventure and wanted to share this survival guide with you, my fellow lazy unfit girl!

 According to their website, “The Masungi Georeserve is a conservation area and a rustic rock garden tucked in the rainforests of Rizal.
 Masungi’s name is derived from the word “masungki” which translates to “spiked” – an apt description for the sprawling limestone landscape found within.
 In this sanctuary, guests will be able to commune with nature and reenergize themselves while doing so.
 Wander through our pathways for an encounter with wildlife and plant species.”